 Now we move forward, on the first exercise's step.
 The students' analysed 122 digital tools, between apps, websites and software.
 We were impressed with the myriad of digital tools our students "live by" and in spite of a high prevalence of GSuite, WhatsApp, Instagram and Facebook, we observed that they preferred the tools that allow them to collaborate, communicate, network and create.
-These digital tools functions prevailed over individual Productivity, Entertainment, eCommerce, Learning, Health, Sports.
+These digital tools' functions prevailed over individual productivity, entertainment, eCommerce, learning, health, sports.
 But an eye over the different disciplinary fields let us see there are some differences.
 The relationship between the courses and the digital tools can be explored here.
-Another interesting element was that there were very few choices apps or programmes specifically devoted to the Internet of Things (IoT, only chosen in the case of the wearables for sports practice) and no choices for specifical Al programmes (from home assistants to data science programmes).
+Another interesting element was that there were very few choices for apps or software specifically devoted to the Internet of Things (IoT, only chosen in the case of the wearables for sports practice) and no choices for specific AI programmes (from home assistants to data science programmes).